Funding

 Not eligible for funding:

-Projects that are part of the core tasks of the public sector.
+Projects that fall under the core responsibilities of the public sector

 Production of printed material